 - According to our instructions, return any fish that are dead-on-arrival or send a clear photo with the tails cut off.
 Do not dispose of the fish until we confirm that the photo is clear enough.

 Use your regular tap water when setting up the aquarium to be used for the new fish.
-Be sure your aquarium filter has fully established nitrifying bacteria or you can buy an "active filter" from us with established nitrifying bacteria, ready to put in when your new fish are added.
-You can also use a bacteria starter culture to help establish the biological cycle, but these will not work very well and we do not recommend them.
+Be sure your aquarium filter has fully established nitrifying bacteria.
+You can buy an "active filter" from us with established nitrifying bacteria.
 Do NOT put your new fish into pure "R.O." or de-ionized water.
 This will greatly stress and probably kill your newly shipped fish.
 They need to be acclimated to this type of water slowly over time.
 Do not try to match our pH.

 The carrier may hide your fish: Delivery times are usually before 10:30 AM.
 If you haven't received the fish by then, it's a good idea to email us right away, track the package, and then start looking for the spot the carrier may have hidden the package.
 We've had the carrier put the fish-box in garages, parked cars, behind shrubs, in back yards, underneath patio furniture, at neighbor's houses and many other places you'd never dream of looking.
 The key is to suspect the worst and start looking.
 It's also imperative to let us know immediately when they haven't arrived by 10:30 AM.
 It helps to put a LARGE note on the door for UPS to "Knock Loud", or to "Ring the bell several times".
 Even if you do, they rarely knock and are very likely to just drop the box and run.
 They do not normally ring a bell or knock, so check frequently until they arrive.